google-research/albert/README.md

 ***************New January 7, 2019 ***************

-V2 TF-Hub models should be working now.
+v2 TF-Hub models should be working now with TF 1.15, as we removed the native Einsum op from the graph.
 See updated TF-Hub links below.

 ***************New December 30, 2019 ***************